isa/ProPlayer/readme.txt

 Guys, I'm also placing the project under http://github.com/isa/ProPlayer.
 I won't be able to continue the work as much since I've tons of other stuff to focus right now.
 It's under Apache2 license as I mentioned before, so please fork your patches add-ons and let me know.
 Otherwise I'll probably remove the project from WordPress..

 == Change History ==

+version 4.7.9.1

+* Fixed parsing problem

+version 4.7.9

+* Added support to use wp-config files configured one level above for security reasons.
+(Big thanks to <a href="http://kaiarmstrong.com">Kai Armstrong</a> for his patch)

 version 4.7.8